 The laboratory schedule is deliberately designed to provide practical exposure to the concepts conveyed in lectures after they are covered in class.
-In T2 2020 all laboratories will be conducted remotely.
-Students will be able to remotely access lab computers and interact with demonstrators online during the laboratory sessions.
+In T2 2021 there will be face-to-face and online laboratories.
+Students who are in Sydney should attend the face-to-face labs.
+Students attending online labs will be able to remotely access lab computers and interact with demonstrators online during the laboratory sessions.
 Instructions for online access to the labs will be provided on Moodle.

 You are required to maintain a lab book for recording your observations.
 A lab book is an A4 size notebook containing a mix of plain pages and graph sheets.
 You have to purchase you own lab book from any store.
 You must attend only the lab group that you are enrolled in.
-Students must start a lab late by more than 10 minutes.
+Students must not start late in a lab by more than 10 minutes.
 Lab demonstrators can refuse to allow a late student to participate in the lab.